HolmesProcessing/gsoc_relationship/README.md

 The relationships between artefacts will be defined in detail by the indicators that the Querying and ML components will detect/calculate.
 The first step of relationships discovery is finding good indicators of relationships between the different artefacts.
 These indicators are extracted by processing the analytic results from Holmes Totem (Dynamic).
 The components responsible for performing this analytic processes are the Query and ML components.

 ###### Final Relationships

-The final relationships are relationships among Malware, Domain and IP.
-These relationships will look as follows:
+The final relationships define how objects in the system are associated with each other.
+These are created by analyzing the primary relationships and determining if and how strongly objects are related.
+Currently, we focus on relationships among malwares, domains, and IPs.
+The final relationships consist of direct relationships and indirect relationships.
+The direct relationships can be retrieved directly from primary relationships, and the indirect relationships need other objects as the intermediary to transfer relationship.
+We seek to identify the following:

+(The column: Final relationship has same content to the column: Direct relationship, so they are merged into one column.)

  Final relationship (Direct relationship) | Indirect relationships
   ----------------------------------------- | -------------